26 Mar TikTok vs. Instagram: Comparing Average Engagement Rates in 2026

 Current Average Engagement Rate

-According to the latest data from The Influencer Marketing Factory, TikTok shows impressive engagement rates ranging from 2.88% to 7.50% depending on follower count.
-With Sprout Social reporting an average engagement rate of 2.5% and Metricool noting a 4.64% rate (down from 5.77% in the previous year), TikTok firmly maintains its position as the most engaging major social media platform in 2025.
+According to the latest survey data from The Influencer Marketing Factory, TikTok shows impressive engagement rates ranging from 7.4% to 8.1%, depending on follower count.
+With our 2026 Creator Economy Report revealing an average median engagement rate of 8%, TikTok remains the most engaging major social media platform in 2026.

 Factors Affecting TikTok Engagement

-- Account Size: The Influencer Marketing Factory’s data clearly shows a correlation between follower count and engagement:
+- Account Size: The Influencer Marketing Factory’s data clearly shows a correlation between follower count and engagement.
+TikTok engagement rates slightly decline as follower counts approach 100K, then gradually increase, revealing a new reverse bell curve in performance:

 Why TikTok Leads in Engagement

-TikTok’s algorithm continues to prioritize highly engaging content, rewarding posts that drive conversations and shares.
-The platform’s comment-based trends, creator responses, and interactive culture foster genuine conversations, making it the most conversational social platform in 2025.
+In comparison to both Instagram and YouTube, TikTok greatly outperforms in median engagement and maintains a steady rate across audience sizes.
+TikTok’s video-first algorithm continues to prioritize highly engaging content, rewarding posts that drive conversations and shares.
+The platform’s comment-based trends, creator responses, and interactive culture foster genuine conversations, making it the most conversational social platform in 2026.

 Kickstart your influencer journey now